gary-rafferty/gary-rafferty.github.com/_posts/2021-09-09-On-Writing-Well.md

  - Referred to as vs Called
  - Numerous vs Many

-Inspect every word and critically assess if it adds value.
+Inspect every word, critically assessing if it adds value.

 ## Style
 Embrace your own style.
 When you try to sound like somebody else, you will lose that personal connection, and readers will pick up on the ingenuity.